 From the end of the spit you can catch a ferry across to Barmouth and, having enjoyed the many delight of this town, catch a Cambrian Coast Line train across the impressive Barmouth Bridge back to Fairbourne.

-Catch it whilst you can, as the railway is struggling financially following the death of its major benefactor, Prof Tony Atkinson, and has recently become a charity.
+Catch it whilst you can, as the railway struggled financially following the death of its major benefactor, Prof Tony Atkinson, and has recently become a charity.